A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: Introduction

 In this paper we are interested in the Cauchy problem for the specific case known as the defocusing DSII problem.
 This model belongs to the hyperbolic-elliptic family, with a special choice for the parameters.
 The equations have the form

 Here and throughout the paper we use the notation

 for points in the plane, and

-This system (as well as all other DS systems) is mass critical, i.e. the $L^2$ norm of the solution (i.e. the mass) is invariant with respect to the natural scaling associated to it,
+This system (as well as all other DS systems) is mass critical, i.e. the $L^2_z$ norm of the solution (the mass) is invariant with respect to the natural scaling associated to it,

 Local well posedness in $L^2$ and global existence for small initial data have been established for the general family of Davey-Stewartson equations in \cite{GuiSau}, \cite{LP93}, \cite{HS95} using dispersive methods.
 However, the large data problem has yet to be understood in general.